The next paragraph will briefly explain the two different scheduling modes available on Sablono. They can be found in the Project Settings.

 Don't worry!
 Switching between manual and auto scheduling will never delete any dates even if the results may differ heavily between both modes.
 If you are not satisfied with the results of the other mode, you can switch back anytime.

-- If you defined start and due date for your deliverables, Sablono will use the user-defined start date to calculate the earliest start and end and the user-defined end date to calculate latest start and end.
-If only one of the two is defined, only earliest or latest dates will be calculated.
+- If you defined the start and the due date for your deliverables, Sablono will use the user-defined start date to calculate the earliest dates and the user-defined end date to calculate the latest dates.
+If only one of the two is defined, only the earliest or latest dates will be calculated.

 - If you did not set-up any user-defined dates, Sablono will not be able to schedule the activities of your deliverables.

 - If the duration of the process assigned to your deliverables is longer than your defined start and due dates allow for, Sablono will present that conflict to you by showing negative float values.
-To solve it, please delete either start or due date of the deliverables or try to shorten the planned duration of the assigned process.
+To solve it, please delete either start or the due date of the deliverables or try to shorten the planned duration of the assigned process.

 - Dependencies between deliverables or activities of different deliverables are not included into the calculated programme while using Sablono in the "manual scheduling" mode.